IBM/innovate-digital-bank/README.md

 * [IBM Cloud Kubernetes Service](https://console.bluemix.net/docs/containers/): IBM Cloud Kubernetes Service manages highly available apps inside Docker containers and Kubernetes clusters on the IBM Cloud.
 Users have the option of provisioning either a "vanilla" kubernetes cluster on an Openshift cluster.
 * [Watson Assistant](https://www.ibm.com/cloud/watson-assistant/): Create a chatbot with a program that conducts a conversation via auditory or textual methods.
+* [Red Hat OpenShift](https://cloud.ibm.com/kubernetes/catalog/create?platformType=openshift): With Red Hat OpenShift on IBM Cloud, OpenShift developers have a fast and secure way to containerize and deploy enterprise workloads in Kubernetes clusters.

 ## Featured technologies